Ranjithbaswaraju/vite-react-app/README.md

 3.why not to use the anchor tags in react
 4.Difference between staic and dynamic navigations 5.Design a side bar and provide navigations

+With extension to the static navigations in this discussed the dynamic and nested navigations

+lets discusss:

+outlet in react is used to load the children under the parent

+ useParams:
+ It is used to collect  the dynamic part of url
+ The useParams is used to return an object